folio-org/kitfox-github/.github/actions/get-update-config/README.md

-# Get Release Configuration Action
+# Get Update Configuration Action

-A GitHub Action that reads and parses release configuration from an `update-config.yml` file in a repository.
-This action validates configuration settings, checks for existing release branches, and provides structured outputs for release automation workflows.
+A GitHub Action that reads and parses update configuration from an `update-config.yml` file in a repository.
+This action validates configuration settings, checks for existing update branches, and provides structured outputs for update automation workflows.

 ## Features

 - **Configuration File Discovery**: Automatically locates and reads `update-config.yml` files
-- **Branch Validation**: Verifies that configured release branches actually exist in the repository
+- **Branch Validation**: Verifies that configured update branches actually exist in the repository
 - **Flexible Configuration**: Supports custom config file paths and branch references
 - **Structured Outputs**: Provides JSON arrays and maps for easy consumption by other workflow steps
 - **Default Handling**: Gracefully handles missing configuration files with sensible defaults